 17th June to 3rd July 2019

-In the arid plains of the Sierra de Cazorla, I had fallen heavily from my bike, and was somewhat dazed.
+In the arid plains of the Sierra de Cazorla, I had taken a heavy and fast slam face-first from my bike, and was somewhat dazed.
 The first thing I knew that I'd fallen was that I could hear myself screaming and grunting, I'd winded myself, something I'd done a few times when having fallen over the handlebars, but never this heavily.
 I'd fallen face first onto the rocky camino.
 My left arm was in great pain.

 Assessing the situation, my Gorilla cage, that holds luggage onto the bike fork had fell off into the wheel and stopped the bike dead.
 I think the bike somersaulted with me still on it for the first part of the fall.

 I took my fleece out of my rucksack and made a sling for my left arm.
 Every movement, of my other arm, when I breathed, got up, coughed or walked, created great pain in my left arm and my chest, and where the ribs joins my armpit.

 I couldn’t believe it; I knew this would be curtains for my Altravesur ride.
 I was trying not to panic; I knew other areas hurt but only my arm and chest were bad.
 I could walk and use my right arm, being right-handed, that was a bonus.

 The Gorilla cage was tangled between the forks and the wheel, I managed to get it out, by emptying the contents.
 I had food, water and shelter, everything I needed to be stranded for a day or two if needs be.

 I thought there was little hope of a vehicle passing by so decided to make my way to the village, thinking it was only around five kilometres away.
 I tried pushing my bike, but with one hand and unable to get my rucksack back on, I only got ten metres or so, then I dropped it.